 By the end of the month I got word that Yamaha had updated the status of my bike and claimed that it would arrive Late November.
 Unfortunately, Late November came and went.
 The status returned to Unknown with no target date in sight.

-In December, I stopped into Martin Moto to inquire about the status on my bike.
+In December, I stopped into Martin Moto to inquire about the status of my bike.
 My salesman was on vacation but I spoke with someone else who gave me terrible news.
-He spun him computer monitor around so that I could read the email for myself – Yamaha had cancelled a number of orders and my MT-09 SP was one of them.
-The salesman was extremely apologetic and offered to transfer my deposit to something else or simply refund it entirely.
+He spun his computer monitor around so that I could read the email for myself – Yamaha had canceled a number of orders and my MT-09 SP was one of them.
+The salesman was extremely apologetic and offered to transfer my deposit to something else or refund it entirely.

 We talked for a few minutes and I told him to hold onto my deposit.
 Yamaha couldn’t cancel orders forever and my plan was to have them order me one as soon as they began accepting orders again.
 I left the dealership that day thinking that I’d probably have my CB650F for another riding season or two.
 The global supply chain wasn’t looking good.

 The following week, my salesman returned from vacation and gave me a call.
 He explained that the cancellation of my order was temporary.
 It seemed as though Yamaha canceled my order for a 2021 MT-09 SP and changed it to a 2022 model year.
 Along with this news, I was also told the shipping status was updated to 1st Quarter 2022.